 - new methods and techniques for querying process event logs to retrieve, aggregate, and/or infer relevant and reliable data for process analysis.

 - a ‘tool box’ of data-driven process analysis capabilities motivated by and to inform actionable recommendations for process improvement.

 - systematic approach for generating log requirements to guide data curation for continuous and automated process analytics.

 Skills and experience

-- Reasonable writing skills
+- reasonable writing skills

-- Problem-solving and logical thinking capabilities
+- problem solving and critical thinking capabilities